noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 7/2/2022 22:56 **Aurora** and **Francesca** follow to torture me. help.
 - 8/2/2022 16:51 **Francesca** and **Aurora** as usual torture and humiliate me all day long.
 - 8/2/2022 23:30 I go to sleep and as usual, **Andreu** use the Nazi method.
 Mount theater in my neural torture instance of the human trade network to archive misunderstand by the target about what he is really doing: torture.
 Sleep deprivation and internal organs electroshock.
 Very similar to what had passed prisoners in Abu Ghrai but for four years and a half.
+- 15/2/2022 00:04 I'm tired to write about all the days.
+Because program of torture from marquees **Francesca** is always the same.
+Torture, sleep deprivation, internal organs electroshock, humiliations.
+By the way I'm very secure that this years 2022 Interpol will stop the electronic administrated human trade network.
+I'm totally sure.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)